 Length 4.7 miles Climbing 930 feet

 This very enjoyable loop hike offers a lot more variety than the usual Bohemian Grove loop.
 It climbs a hillside east of Muir Woods, offering some great views of Muir Woods and Mt.
 Tamalpais, before descending into a scenic redwood-filled side canyon.
 The route then joins the very popular Bohemian Grove Trail.
-As a side benefit of taking the long way into Muir Woods, you'll get out of paying the entrance fee.
+As a bonus, this loop bypasses the main entrance gate, so you don't have to pay the park entrance fee.

 The Dipsea Trail starts on the right-hand side of a driveway just across Muir Woods Road from the overflow parking lot.
 The trail gets off to a nice start as it climbs through a lush hardwood forest.
 After crossing Muir Woods Road, it breaks out of the forest and ascends by a long series of steps to reach the Sun Trail.